 “Tommy and I never argue.
 I love my husband very much.
 He is my best friend,” Maryanne said.

-The world who was full of criticism had now come to look upon the couple as proof that those with Down Syndrome can live long, happy lives with people they love.
+The world that was full of criticism had now come to look upon the couple as proof that those with Down syndrome can live long, happy lives with people they love.

 There on, they continued dating for 18 months before he proposed.

 Maryanne’s mother, Linda, did not hesitate in the least to agree when Tommy asked her if he could propose to her daughter.
 He had only a toy ring from a vending machine to give her.